manywho/ui-html5/README.md

 All that basically says is that if you want to use this code, make sure you use it with our platform.

-All of the code in this project is the code that we actually use for our tooling - and it breaks out like this:

-- run: the code that's used when you run your flow.
-This is the most important code for most customers as it's the code that allows end users to interact with your flows.

-- draw: this is our designer tooling.
-Yes, that's a player too!
-We built our point-and-click tooling using our own platform.
-The draw folder shows how you can embed flows into existing applications - in this case - a design tool.

-- build: this is our developer tooling.
-While not technically a player, it also embeds a flow (the login flow) - again, to illustrate how you can embed flows into existing applications and tools.

-We'll be providing more information over time.
-Please stay tuned as we develop this project out!

 ##Development Setup
 1. Install [nodejs](http://nodejs.org/)
 2. Install gulp cli `npm install gulp -g`